Pineapple Jalapeno Margarita

 Notes

 1. I like Tajin and sugar for rimming the glass, but you could also use just Tajin.
 If not adding sugar you could also moisten the rim of the glass with lime juice instead of agave nectar.
-And if you don’t like the tajin you can use the traditional salted rim of lime juice and kosher salt.
-I’ve also seen people use a mixture of black pepper and sugar (2 tbsp sugar to 1 tbsp cracked black pepper).
-So many options to try – even a plain rim will work too!
+And if you don't like the tajin you can use the traditional salted rim of lime juice and kosher salt.
+I've also seen people use a mixture of black pepper and sugar (2 tablespoon sugar to 1 tablespoon cracked black pepper).
+So many options to try - even a plain rim will work too!

 2. Jalapeno seeds can give a bitter taste, so I like to remove them before I add the jalapenos to the cocktail shaker or to the glasses.